JackSzwergold/Writing/memories/Finding My First Job.md

 I took the train up to Columbia University by myself.
 D to 59th Street to the A to 168h Street.
 Got off of the train and walked to the building my brother’s lab was in.

 He was outside waiting for me and waved.
-I imagined he would show me someone—or bring me someplace—where I could get a real job.
-I imagined that for a place like Columbia University I would need working papers—since I was only 14 at the time—but my brother said not too worry.
+I imagined he would show me someone — or bring me someplace — where I could get a real job.
+I imagined that for a place like Columbia University I would need working papers — since I was only 14 at the time — but my brother said not too worry.

 We went into the building and headed up the the elevator.
 Where I did not know?